 The purpose of the Student Emergency Fund is to provide assistance to Willamette students in emergency situations.
 It is intended to assist students during times of crisis by providing financial support where a clear need exists.
 This fund supports students whose hardship is impacting their program attendance and functionality and is to be used after all other financial resources have been exhausted.

-Students should be following the access plans, public health guidance, and the Honor Code.
-Should you encounter concerning behaviors during your access week, we would ask that you (a) address those issues directly but politely with that individual, and/or (b) report those concerns via the Report about Concerning Behaviors form.
+Students should be following public health guidance and the Honor Code.
+Should you encounter concerning public health behaviors we would ask that you (a) address those issues directly but politely with that individual, and/or (b) report those concerns via the Report about Concerning Behaviors form.

 Class Attendance Tracking